akka/akka/akka-docs/src/main/paradox/io-tcp.md

 :  @@snip [IODocTest.java](/akka-docs/src/test/java/jdocs/io/japi/IODocTest.java) { #imports }

 All of the Akka I/O APIs are accessed through manager objects.
 When using an I/O API, the first step is to acquire a reference to the appropriate manager.
-The code below shows how to acquire a reference to the `Tcp` manager.
+The code below shows how to acquire a reference to the @apidoc[akka.io.Tcp$] manager.

 Scala
 :  @@snip [IODocSpec.scala](/akka-docs/src/test/scala/docs/io/IODocSpec.scala) { #manager }